angela300/loginRegisterSystemReactMysql/README.md

 # Getting Started with Create React App

-Before running the following project, move the file to achieve this setup:
+Before running the following project, move the files above to achieve this setup:

 The frontend folder to have these folders and files:
  - public folder